asreview/cloud-usage/40-kubernetes.md

 ```

 If you did not set a `ttlSecondsAfterFinished` for the tasker, it will keep existing, although not running.
-You can delete it the same way as you did the workers, but using `tasker.yml`.
+You can delete it the same way as you did the workers, but using [tasker.yml](k8-config/tasker.yml).

-You can then delete the `volume.yml` and the `rabbit.yml`, but if you are running new tests, you don't need to.
+You can then delete the volume and the [rabbitmq.yml](k8-config/rabbitmq.yml), but if you are running new tests, you don't need to.

 Since the volume is mounted separately, you don't lose the data.
 You will lose the execution log, though.